Strong abdominal muscles improve your stability, reduce back pain and contribute to your functional strength for daily activities.

 - Choose exercises that you can do with good technique.
 As explained before, the core creates good posture.
 If your exercise technique is bad, your posture can be affected.

 - Choose workouts that move you in lots of directions.
-Remember that the abdominal exercises don’t only consist of the rectos abdominales.
-They also include the transverse and the obliques.
-You will need flexor extensions and rotations to work everything.
+Remember that we have more core muscles than the straight muscle of the abdomen.
+You will need to exercise extensions and rotations to workout all of them.

 - If less than 30 seconds, you should start with some basic exercises.